magneticio/vamp.io/content/documentation/how vamp works/v1.0.0/concepts-and-components.md

 We have included a set of useful "Vamp native" workflows out of the box, such as health and traffic metrics, which are used by the Vamp UI to report system status and to enable autoscaling and self-healing.
 We also provide a Node.js library to simplify the job of writing your own.

 ### Vamp Gateway Agent (VGA)
-Vamp Gateway Agent (VGA) uses confd to read the Vamp-generated HAProxy configuration from a secure key-value store and update HAProxy.
+The Vamp Gateway Agent (VGA) uses confd to read the Vamp-generated HAProxy configuration from a secure key-value store and update HAProxy.
 Logs from HAProxy are read by Filebeat and shipped to Elasticsearch.

 The VGAs have short-term resilience.
 Running VGAs will continue to function if they lose their connection to the secure key-value store and will continue to handle service traffic as normal but new instances cannot be started without a key-value store connection.
 To reduce the risk of traffic loss, you must always have a minimum of two VGAs running, load-balanced and on different nodes.

+### Vamp Release Agent
+The Vamp Release Agent provides automated release management based on predefined plans, which we call release policies.

+A release policy consists of one or more steps, for example a minimal canary release policy might have 3 steps.
+Each step can have one or more success conditions.
+A condition compares a named metric against a baseline value.
+Policies can use Vamp's out-of-the-box metrics or custom metrics based on any data accessible in Elasticsearch including "business" metrics, for example basket value.

 {{< note title="What next?" >}}
 * Choose a [deployment model](/documentation/how-vamp-works/v1.0.0/deployment-models)